Royal Berkshire Militia: World War I

+3rd (Reserve Battalion

 On the outbreak of World War I, the battalion mobilised at Reading on 4 August 1914 under Lt-Col Barker.
 Later that month it went to its war station at Purbrook Camp, Portsmouth.

 The 3rd Battalion's role was to equip the Reservists and Special Reservists of the Royal Berkshire Regiment and send them as reinforcement drafts to the regular battalions on the Western Front.
 Once the pool of reservists had dried up, the 3rd Bn trained thousands of raw recruits for the active service battalions.
-The 9th (Reserve) Battalion was formed in October 1914 alongside the 3rd Bn in Portsmouth to provide reinforcements for the 'Kitchener's Army' battalions of the Royal Berkshires, and in May 1916 the 10th (Labour) Battalion was also formed at Portsmouth from men who were unfit for frontline service.
+The 9th (Reserve) Battalion (see below) was formed in October 1914 alongside the 3rd Bn in Portsmouth to provide reinforcements for the 'Kitchener's Army' battalions of the Royal Berkshires, and in May 1916 the 10th (Labour) Battalion was also formed at Portsmouth from men who were unfit for frontline service.

 In November 1917 the 3rd Bn was moved to Ireland, and it served at Dublin until the end of the war.
 It continued working after the Armistice with Germany until 21 August 1919, when the remaining personnel were transferred to the 2nd Bn, and the 3rd Battalion was disembodied on 5 September 1919.